Diamante Dunes Golf Course Review

 Diamante Dunes Course Hole 2: This is a wholly unique and outstanding par three.
 The tee shot is played with the massive sand dune behind the green, which is at least 200 yards away from most tee boxes.
 The green is wide and has a tier that drops the right third of the green down a bit from the rest to make it partially blind.

 Diamante Dunes Course Hole 6: This is the best scoring opportunity on the front as, even from the back tees, it's a par five less than 500 yards.
-There is nothing but trouble, however, down the left, and the green is cut in a bowl, surrounded by dunes.
+There is nothing but trouble, however, down the left and right sides of the hole, and the green is cut in a bowl, surrounded by dunes.
 So, accurate shots will reward great scores here, but wayward shots can lead to a much larger than expected number on the card.

 Diamante Dunes Course Hole 7: This downhill par three is very long (290 yards from the back tees).
 There isn't a ton of trouble to deal with but the length is enough.
-Shots that come up short will likely roll down the hill away from the sloping green, which is very wide.
+Shots that come up short will likely roll down the hill away from the sloping green, which is very wide and heavily sloped from back to front.

 Diamante Dunes Course Hole 9: The closing hole to the front is a long, slight dogleg right par four with a forest of El Cardonal cactus to the right side.
-The green is uphill across the desert wash and has lots of undulation.
+The green is uphill across the desert wash, with a massive false front, and has lots of undulation.
+Shots that go a little long will likely come back down onto the surface.

-Diamante Dunes Course Hole 12: Part of the redesign that got rid of the two holes wrapping around a lake in favor of two holes that stay more consistent with the rest of the course, this one is a fun par five that seems to be cut out of the side of one of the larges dunes.
+Diamante Dunes Course Hole 13: Part of the redesign that got rid of the two holes wrapping around a lake in favor of two holes that stay more consistent with the rest of the course, this one is a fun par five that seems to be cut out of the side of one of the larges dunes.
 Going right or left is bad on the first two shots, but the green complex changes this rule as the penalties for missing left are severe, whereas right misses may actually find the green.
+Sadly, of late, there is a new hotel left of the hole, which has hampered the once amazing dune scape view you see here in favor of a new set of "privacy" dunes built along the left, but the hole itself is still largely the same and strong in its own right.

-Diamante Dunes Course Hole 14: This par five is long and very natural feeling.
+Diamante Dunes Course Hole 15: This par five is long and very natural feeling.
 Without a bunker on the first shot, the golfer can give it a rip and see what happens.
-The second then plays up towards a massive bunker that has to be missed to leave a good shot into the relatively small and tough green.
+The second then plays up towards a massive bunker that has to be missed to leave a good shot into the relatively small and tough green where left pins behind the dune are nasty.

-Diamante Dunes Course Hole 17: This par five plays away from the ocean and gives the player a great view of the scale of the beach/dunes.
+Diamante Dunes Course Hole 18: This par five plays away from the ocean and gives the player a great view of the scale of the beach/dunes.
 The landing areas is wide with a huge drive being able to catch a down slope to gain more yards.
 However, reaching the green in two is a nasty proposition as the green is way uphill and will reject shots short in bunkers or worse.
 Played as a three shot hole, the second is fairly docile and can leave a short iron uphill to the wide, sloping green.
+Similar to the 13th, the hotel sits now to the right of the hole, which makes the view not as spectacular but along with an added, massive central bunker, OB right has made the tee shot more challenging.